Evernest/Evernest/README.md

 History
 -------

-Evernest is being developped as a project for Cloud Computing lecture at ENS Paris (by [J. Vermorel](http://vermorel.com/)).
+Evernest is being developped as a project for Cloud Computing lecture at ENS Paris (by [J. Vermorel](http://vermorel.com/)) in 2014-2015.